 Parents/guardians have the primary responsibility for the administration of medication to their children.
 The administration of medication to students during regular school hours and during school related activities is discouraged unless necessary for the critical health and well-being of the student.
 Teachers, administrators, and administrative staff shall not administer medication to students except as provided in the School Medication Procedures.
 Documentation including a current, completed Medication Authorization Form must be on file.
 Copies of the School Medication Procedures and Medication Authorization Form are included in each family's annual registration packet.
-For students with epi-pens, in case of a medical amargancy a staff mambar will inject the student ASTHMA INHALERS AND EPI-PENS (epinephrine auto-injector)
+For students with epi-pens, in case of emergency, a staff member will administer the epi pen.